medialize/ally.js/docs/data-tables/focusable.md

-# Focusable Elements - Browser Compatibility Table
+# Focusable elements - browser compatibility table

 This placeholder-document is replaced by `npm run build:data-tables` in the `dist` directory.